aliwalker/Backbone-in-Depth/Router.md

 | $` | Inserts the portion of the string that precedes the matched substring. |
 | $n | Where n is a positive integer less than 100, inserts the nth parenthesized submatch string, provided the first argument was a RegExp object.
 Note that this is 1-indexed. |

-Best way to understand it is examples.
-Assume we have a route
+To make life easier, assume that `history` knows we're using `pushState`, and we have a route

     `/employee[:name]/(id)`.